 4. Application initialized by PDSD

-- Once your project is initialized, staff will email you an activity number which you can use to track your application in PRO
+- Once your project is initialized, an activity number will be emailed to you which you can use to track your application in PRO.

 5. Plan Review

 Your plans will be reviewed by staff with different technical expertise to determine compliance with building codes, zoning codes, stormwater regulations, fire safety and other aspects based on the scope of your project.